lingquant/msppy/doc/source/solve.rst

 Infinite horizon problem
 ------------------------

-SDDP_infinity solver use periodical SDDP algorithm to solve MSLP problems.
+PSDDP solver use periodical SDDP algorithm to solve MSLP problems.
 Recall that we have constructed a 3-stage MSLP with period of 2 stages.
 So the backward pass will add cuts to these 3 stages.
 In the following snippet, forward_T is set to be 10, meaning that the forward pass will solve the first